automata-network/docs/docs/nftfair/introduction.md

 - BSC

+We plan to deploy this platform on the following networks in the near future:

+- Polygon PoS
+- Moonbeam
+- Ethereum

 We are working hard to expand the list of supported networks.
 If your intended launch network is not included in our supported list, please submit a proposal [here](https://docs.google.com/forms/d/e/1FAIpQLScU36yLYWuiL3gXVvy7NwvnY-t4JD0u6XUvhTeaogCzQDzQpw/viewform) or reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network).

 ## Fairdrop Templates: